cuba-platform/dashboard-addon/README.md

 ## 2.2.
 Add the Repository and the Component in build.gradle <a name="adding-build"></a>

+Another way to install the add-on is to edit `build.gradle` file:

-1. Edit `build.gradle` and specify the add-on coordinates in the root `dependencies` section:
+1. Open `build.gradle` and specify the add-on coordinates in the root `dependencies` section:

 ```groovy
 dependencies {